Codium-ai/cover-agent/README.md

 ## News and Updates

 ### 2024-06-05:
-We extended are support for adding new imports for the generated tests.
+The logic and prompts for adding new imports for the generated tests have been improved.

-Also added a [usage_examples](docs/usage_examples.md) file with more elaborate examples of how to use the Cover Agent.
+We also added a [usage examples](docs/usage_examples.md) file, with more elaborate examples of how to use the Cover Agent.

 ### 2024-06-01:
 Added support for comprehensive logging to [Weights and Biases](https://wandb.ai/).
 Set the `WANDB_API_KEY` environment variable to enable this feature.